mrocklin/cmsc15200/labs/lab2/index.md

 First you will need to determine the length of the two strings.
 Then, you will need to allocate enough space to hold the addition of the two strings plus a terminating character.
 Then, copy the characters in the first string.
 Then copy the characters in the second string.
 Then you will need to write a terminator character '\0' and finally return the pointer to beginning of the result string.

 Caesar Cipher
 -------------

-The Caesar Cipher is a rudimentary encryption scheme whereby each letter is shifted by a constant up or down.
+The Caesar Cipher is a rudimentary encryption scheme whereby each letter is shifted up or down by a constant.
 For example we could move the word "Cat" up by one to "Dbu" C->D , a->b , t->u.
 This method was invented (they say) by Caesar and was used in communication with his Generals.
 It is not recommended for use today....

 To write this easily we'll take advantage of characters' numerical representation in the ASCII format, 'A' = 65, 'B' = 66, 'C' = 67, etc....
 Because characters are the same as eight-bit integers we can abuse the type system and type 'A'+2 to obtain 'C'.